v1vekkumar/deep-learning-in-2-months/README.md

 ## Step 10: Pick a focus area and go deeper

 The next step is to identify what you are passionate about and go deeper.
-The field is vast, so this list is in no way a comprehesnive one.
+The field is vast, so this list is in no way a comprehensive one.

 ### 1. Computer vision